 Read more about the Professional Board for Social Work and the Professional Board for Child and Youth Care

 HISTORY OF COUNCIL

 The present Act has undergone a number of amendments since 1978.
-The date is indeed pre-democracy, but major amendments were effected post 1994.
-This section provides a brief overview on the journey of the Social Service Professions Act 110 of 1978.
+The date is indeed pre-democracy, but major amendments were effected post-1994.
+This section provides a brief overview of the journey of the Social Service Professions Act 110 of 1978.